 The training can help them save lives.

-"If you are not breathing, you are not living, so it is very, very important." said Kansas nurse Gary Hembd
+"If you are not breathing, you are not living, so it is very, very important," said Kansas Nurse Anesthetist Gary Hembd

-Gary Hembd is a nurse in Norton, KS.
+Hembd is in Norton, KS.
 He volunteered to make the nearly 400-mile trip get some hands-on experience with the Avera Emergency Airway course.

 "Airway.
 Breathing.
 Circulation.
 You got to have air in the lungs, or else you don't have life," Hembd said.